 We have acted for over half of the credit unions in BC’s credit union system.
 We have acted for some of the largest credit unions and for some of the smallest.
 We have been involved with almost every merger in BC since 2000.
 We also act as General Corporate Counsel for a number of credit unions, including Stabilization Central Credit Union of British Columbia.

 We are also at the forefront of helping credit unions cooperate together by setting up and operating credit union service organizations (CUSOs).
-We have done extensive work with the Solutions Centre and many other CUSOs.

 As part of our commitment to providing legal education to our clients, some of our EKB partners have recorded a series of videos for our credit union clients related to key legal issues.